David Gregory Mayhan, MEMBER

 - Colorado Defense Lawyers Association

 - Colorado Catholic Lawyers Guild

 David Gregory Mayhan has been practicing law since 1985, having earned his Juris Doctor, with honors, from the University of Iowa School of Law.
 His practice is concentrated in construction law, personal injury and product liability, insurance coverage law and commercial litigation.
 Before joining Wells, Anderson & Race, LLC in 2002 as Special Counsel, he was a senior attorney for the American Family Insurance Group in Denver, where his responsibilities included litigation and supervising outside counsel in litigation for American Family and its insureds throughout the western United States.
 Prior to that, Mr. Mayhan was a member of Wilson & Mayhan, LLC, which defended manufacturers in products liability litigation and represented corporations in commercial and intellectual property litigation.
-He is listed in Colorado’s Super Lawyers since 2008.
+He has been listed in Colorado’s Super Lawyers since 2008.
 He is named a 2018 Best Lawyers® Lawyer for Mass Tort Litigation and Class Actions Defense.

 Expand Full Resume

 Faculty of Federal Advocates

 Colorado Defense Lawyers Association – (At Large Director, 2015-2017; director, CDLA Trial Academy, 2016)